pschachte/wybe/src/README.md

 represents a proc as best we are able to identify it.
 This is only used during type checking to determine potential call graph SCCs.
 Type checking/inference is then performed bottom-up by potential call graph SCC.

+Handling of resources here is a little tricky, because resources in lower SCCs will have been transformed into parameters, but resources in the current SCC will not have been transformed.
+This problem is unavoidable because types must be determined (so that overloading can be resolved) before resources can be transformed.
+Therefore, type checking must be prepared to handle both calls that have had resources transformed to parameters and calls that haven't.

 ## Unbranch --  Turn loops and conditionals into separate procedures